prust/glasstack/README.md

 ## Javascript Engine

-Neutrino embeds the [duktape](https://duktape.org) javascript engine because it is small, easy to integrate, and easy to write bindings for.
-We intentionally avoid JIT engines (like v8) that pursue performance at the expense of simplicity and size because we believe that the overall performance and maintainability of the application stack is enhanced when performance-critical sections of code are written in C and the application developers understand the low-level code as well as high-level.
+Neutrino embeds the [duktape](https://duktape.org) javascript engine because it is easier to compile and easier to integrate with than complex engines like v8, yet it has robust support for ECMAScript 5 and partial support for ECMAScript 6+.
+We intentionally opted for a simpler non-JIT engine because we believe that the overall performance and maintainability of the application stack is better when performance-critical routines are written in C and when application developers understand the performance characteristics and tradeoffs of low-level code.

 ## Library Goals